Solar Power Nunavut (2023 Guide)

 Congratulations!
-You’ve found the ultimate guide for going solar in Nunavut!
+You’ve found the ultimate guide for installing solar power in Nunavut!

-Nunavut is currently ranked the #12 province in the country for installing a solar power system, scoring lower than most other provinces because of high installation costs, low access to installers, and few incentive programs.
+Nunavut is currently ranked the #2 province/territory in the country for installing a solar power system, scoring high for utility factors and current cash incentive programs.

-This page contains all available information about installing solar in Nunavut including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in Nunavut including utility policies, system financing, solar incentives, and natural factors – updated as of Sep 9, 2023.